TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_9_Delta_State_and_Token_Lifecycle.md

 ## Where Memory Lives

-Memory may live:
+Delta memory may live in:
-- In ISC job state
+- ISC job state
-- In the connector
-- In the source
+- Connector state
+- Source-side tokens

 UI rarely shows it clearly.
 Logs are the real diary of delta.

+If you cannot see the token or timestamp, you are blind.

 ---

-## When Memory Lies: Acting Like Full
+## Two Ways Memory Can Lie

+### 1) Memory Forgets (Acts Like Full)

-Sometimes delta forgets and rereads everything.
+Delta suddenly rereads everything.

 This happens when:
 - Schema changes